sushanth23k/Sushanth_Farmdata_analysis/README.md

 8) How do you plan to develop/apply ML and how do you evaluate/compare the performance of the models?

 Ans)
 I will be using various Prediction and classification models mentioned above to get the required results.
-I will be evaluating and comparing the models using cross-validation of all the models.
+I will be evaluating and comparing the models using cross-validation on all the models.

 9) What outcomes do you intend to achieve (better understanding of problems, tools to help solve problems, predictive analytics with practical applications, etc)?